bnb-chain/bnb-chain.github.io/docs/beaconchain/learn/encoding/amino-example.md

 message NewOrder {
   0xCE6DC043 // hardcoded, object type prefix in 4 bytes
-  bytes sender // order originating address string id // order id, please check the Order ID section below for details. string symbol // symbol for trading pair in full name of the token int64 ordertype // only accept 2 for now, meaning limit order int64 side // 1 for buy and 2 fory sell
+  bytes sender // order originating address string id // 주문 ID, please check the Order ID section below for details. string symbol // symbol for trading pair in full name of the token int64 ordertype // only accept 2 for now, meaning limit order int64 side // 1 for buy and 2 fory sell